agektmr/PortableCache/README.md

 ## Server side optimization

-PortableCache sends a version string of stored in cache as `pcache_version` in cookie.
-Notably, if the browser is already proved to be unsupported, it carries a string `NOT_SUPPORTED` instead of a version string.
+PortableCache sends a version string stored in cache as `pcache_version` in cookie.
+Notably, if the browser is already proved to be unsupported (fallback without caching), it carries a string `NOT_SUPPORTED` instead of a version string.
 Use this cookie so your server can serve an HTML without PortableCache.js in mind to avoid overheads.

 ## Browser Support